colineckert/obsidian-things/README.md

 ![](assets/main-demo.png)

 I love [Things 3](https://culturedcode.com/things/).
 It's been the task manager I've trusted and used for years, partly because the design makes using the app so enjoyable.
-I wanted to bring that same joy to Obsidian by creating a native look and feel on MacOS, iOS and iPadOS.
+I wanted to bring that same joy to Obsidian by creating a Things-inspired, native look and feel on MacOS, iOS and iPadOS.

 ### Features